List of primary Interstate Highways: Hawaii

 The Interstate Highways on the island of Oʻahu, Hawaii are signed with the standard Interstate Highway shield, with the letter "H-" prefixed before the number.
 They are fully controlled-access routes built to the same standards as the mainland Interstate Highways.

 Alaska

 Alaska's Interstate Highways are unsigned as such, although they all have state highway numbers that do not match the Interstate Highway numbers.

 Puerto Rico

-Like Alaska, Puerto Rico signs its Interstate Highways as territorial routes, as the numbers do not match their official Interstate Highway designations.
+Puerto Rico signs its Interstate Highways as territorial routes, as the numbers do not match their official Interstate Highway designations.
 Many of the territory's routes are freeway-standard toll roads.